stratosilver/geppettocms/README.md

 # Usage

-Upload alien.php in the root directory of your static website.
+Upload geppetto.php in the root directory of your static website.

 go to https://www.exemple.com/geppetto.php?page=pagename.html.